MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/standardized-inf-keywords-for-power-management.md

 <a href="" id="-eee"></a>**\*EEE**
 A value that describes whether the device should enable IEEE 802.3az Energy-Efficient Ethernet.

-The columns in the table at the end of this topic describe the following attributes for enumeration keywords :
+The columns in the table at the end of this topic describe the following attributes for enumeration keywords:

 <a href="" id="subkeyname"></a>SubkeyName
 The name of the keyword that you must specify in the INF file and that appears in the registry.